-How Long Should You Practice Meditation For Daily?
+How Much Time Should You Practice Meditation For Daily?

 There is a famous story of a Kundalini Yoga Master who was desperate to increase the amount of time he spent doing his daily meditation practice.
 The story says that the Yogi nailed his pony tail to the wall so that when he would start to dose off he would be rudely awakened by his contraption, and that this technique allowed him to successfully meditate for 22 hours daily.
 Are you ready for that :-)?
 Luckily, 22 hours of daily meditation is not a prerequisite for spiritual growth or enlightenment, but the point of the story is that the ask is not cheap either.
 So how long should one meditate for daily?